 Wei Wuxian was silent for a long time.
 Wen Ning’s presence at Jin Zixuan’s back never vanished as he waited, as if the corpse were only a thin thread away from using his terrifying strength on him again.

 At last, Wei Wuxian spoke: “I don’t understand you, Jin Zixuan.”

 “You’ve never shown any sign of being less than faithful to your sect and father,” he went on.
 “Yet you go against him now.
 You try to warn me so that I may escape his anger, although I could not be less afraid of Jin Guangshan even if he were an insect at the sole of my foot.
 Am I supposed to just believe that you didn’t come here for your father’s spouses?
-Or for the two people he kept locked in the omega house of the Tower?”
+Or for the two people he kept locked in the kunze house of the Tower?”

 But he had never gone to the house itself.
 Not until that cool spring morning, with rumors of Wei Wuxian’s sightings spreading like wildfire, with frightened tales of soul-stealing, of the terrifying Ghost General.
 He had found the little golden house on the shadowed mountain flank where the Tower stopped short, accessible only through a fling of narrow stairs gone fragile with age and use.
 He had looked at the broken oakwood door and stepped into the single room it held.

 He had taken in the windowless walls, the bed on which two people had slept only hours ago, the lingering sweetscent gone acrid with despair.
 The inside of the door was blackened by candlesmoke.
 The beams supporting the roof where the house was not buried in stone barely let in any air.